Towards Healthcare

 On the other hand, Asia Pacific is projected to be the fastest-growing region in the molecular diagnostics market due to rising concerns over antimicrobial resistance (AMR) and increasing hospital-acquired infections.
 Government initiatives promoting antimicrobial resistance surveillance and rising healthcare expenditure are other factors contributing to the Asia Pacific molecular diagnostics market growth.
 Furthermore, the growing adoption of rapid diagnostic tests for faster and more accessible diagnostics, and expanding laboratories augment the market growth in Asia Pacific.

-Molecular Diagnostics Market Players
+Molecular Diagnostics Market Companies

 • BD